 Labels and Markers: Wooden or plastic labels, permanent markers, pencils, crayons, or grease markers.

 Light Source: Grow lights, cool white bulbs in fluorescent light fixtures, south- or south-east-facing window.
-Because few windowsills get enough light to grow seedlings, your best choice is to use two 4-foot-long fluorescent tubes (“shop lites”)—one “warm white” and one “cool white” tube °suspended in an adjustable fixture that will allow the lights to be suspended two-inches above the seed-starting mix and later above the growing seedlings (again, a constant two inches above the seedlings’ topmost leaves).
+Because few windowsills get enough light to grow seedlings, your best choice is to use a grow light or two 4-foot-long fluorescent tubes—one “warm white” and one “cool white” tube suspended in an adjustable fixture.
+Grow lights should be adjustable.
+The lights should be set or suspended 2 to 4 inches (5-10cm) above the seed-starting mix and later above the growing seedlings (again, a constant two inches above the seedlings’ topmost leaves).
 A light timer should be set to light the seedlings 16 hours a day.

 Fertilizer: Seedlings growing in a soil-free starting mix or lean potting mix will need a small amount of plant food when the first true leaves develop.
 For the first three weeks after true leaves develop, feed young seedlings once a week using a half-strength solution of fish or seaweed fertilizer, compost tea, or a liquid organic fertilizer specially formulated for seedlings.
 Starting the fourth week after true leaves develop, feed seedlings every 10 to 14 days use a normal-strength fertilizer solution; fertilizer will not be needed if your transplant your seedlings to a potting mix that has nutrients added.